burger

 What’s next in the lab

 The next test is already queued up.
-We’re comparing AI memes against a plain-text first message, this time at balanced volume, and we’re tracking positive replies per lead as the primary metric.
+We’re comparing AI memes against a plain-text first message, and we’re tracking positive replies per lead as the primary metric.

 FAQ